$1075+tax/adult. (3 days/2 nights)

-Llamas are not very tolerant of hot weather, so in that event we will be starting early, with breakfast served at either 6 or 7 a.m.
-Extra coffee will be provided 🙂
+Llamas are not very tolerant of hot weather, so on extremely hot travel days we may need to start early, with breakfast served at either 6 or 7 a.m.
+Extra coffee will be provided !

 We strive to provide exceptional meals in the back country.
 Fresh meats and fish, steamed vegetables, salad, fresh bread from Dutch ovens, and desserts are planned for the first three dinners.
 High fire danger will necessitate a simpler menu, as Dutch ovens can’t be used.